Kenya Birding Safari for Globally Threatened Species – 24 Days

 It is the highest of the Rift Valley Lakes at 1,880 m, the second largest freshwater lake and one of the only two freshwater lakes in Kenya.

 The fascinating bird life of over 350 species is supported by the availability of dense vegetation at the lake edge.
 Papyrus fringes the main lake’s shore and cloaks the inlets of the Gilgil and Malewa rivers.

-Day 7: Lake Naivasha Birdwatching Tour – Kenya Birding Safaris
+DAY 7 Kenya Birding Tour: Lake Naivasha Birdwatching Tour – Kenya Birding Safaris

-Day 8: Bird Watching Kenya Safari to Lake Baringo via Lake Nakuru
+DAY 8 Kenya Birding Tour: Bird Watching Kenya Safari to Lake Baringo via Lake Nakuru

 This morning after breakfast, we bird all way to Lake Baringo Conservation Area.
 We have bird Lake Nakuru on our way.
 Lake Nakuru National Park (Ramsar Site) boost of an up to 450 species bird checklist and a 1,496,000 waterbirds record, therefore, we cannot afford to pass without stopping to pocket some crucial species.
 Five globally threatened species have been recorded here, namely Madagascar Pond-Heron, Lesser Flamingo, Pallid Harrier, Greater Spotted Eagle, Grey-crested Helmet-shrike along with large congregations of Greater Flamingo, Black-necked Grebe, Little Grebe, Great White Pelican, Yellow-billed Stork, African Spoonbill, Black-winged Stilt, Grey-headed Gull and Gull-billed Tern.

 DAY 9 & 10 Kenya Birding Tour: Lake Baringo Birdwatching Tour – Kenya Birding Tours